friendsofgo/killgrave/README.md

 ### Configure CORS

-If you want to use `killgrave` in a client application you should consider configuring CORS.
+If you want to use `killgrave` from a client application you should consider configuring CORS.

 In the CORS section of the file you can find the following options: